ju-arroyom/capstone_ml_zoomcamp/README.md

 - Medium
 - Low

-In order to create a prediction, the chosen dataset (please refer to Dataset subsection) contains the following characteristics:
+In order to create a prediction, the chosen dataset contains 1,000 observation and 13 features covering the following characteristics:

 - Identification: Variety
 - Geographic Origin: Region